 3. Our Stores Support Our Mission Services

 The revenue from our stores supports the many programs and services we provide in our community.
 In fact, .86 of every dollar goes back into the mission services mentioned above.
 Overhead expense isn’t the only way to judge a responsible charity, but it is important.
-And so is this: Nationwide, Goodwill is rated an “A” grade by Charity Watch, and was named 11th on the list of the country’s “20 Most Inspiring Companies” by Forbes Magazine.
-In fact, Goodwill was the ONLY non-profit on the Forbes list from 2011 to 2014.
+And so is this:

 Southern Oregon Goodwill is audited annually by an independent organization.
 We are also fully accredited through the Commission on Accreditation of Rehabilitation Facilities (CARF).
-We have received a Silver Rating from GuideStar Exchange, an independent watchdog organization reporting on charitable organizations and their transparency of fundraising and use of donated funds.

 4. This is Shae Johns, CEO & President of Southern Oregon Goodwill

 Like other non-profits, Southern Oregon Goodwill is managed by respected business leaders and a volunteer board of directors.
 Southern Oregon Goodwill isn’t “owned” by anyone.
 Our CEO, Shae Johns, has been with our organization for more than 10 years, serving as President and CEO since 2014.
 Is she making millions of dollars a year?
-No, but she is fairly compensated for someone with a great deal of experience and the responsibility of managing as $18-million operation with hundreds of employees, and ensuring Southern Oregon Goodwill fulfills its mission.
+No, but she is fairly compensated for someone with a great deal of experience and the responsibility of managing an $18-million operation with hundreds of employees, and ensuring Southern Oregon Goodwill fulfills its mission.
 Southern Oregon Goodwill’s Board of Directors sets the salary and compensation for our CEO and reviews this compensation within the context of the organization’s revenues, service to people, and overall impact on the community.
 An executive who helps to raise more money and thereby helps to provide more job training in the community is likely to be rewarded by the Board for his or her efforts.